FOR IMMEDIATE RELEASE

 About History Associates

-For more than thirty years the historians and archivists at History Associates have demonstrated that history is valuable in the market as well as the marketplace of ideas.
+For more than thirty years the historians and archivists at History Associates have demonstrated that history is valuable in the marketplace.
 They provide professional corporate histories, exhibit content, interpretive planning, historical research, archival services, and collections management services to clients throughout the United States and around the world.
 History Associates strives to be The Best Company in History®, serving corporate, government, legal, and nonprofit clients from its headquarters in Rockville, Maryland.
 For more information, call (301) 279-9697 or visit www.historyassociates.com.